-The acupuncture needles are inserted into the skin about 1/4 of an inch deep, up to 1/2 an inch, depending on the style of acupuncture and the desired effects.
-The Chinese believed that this practice would help to improve the flow of Qi (energy) through the body, and while their understanding of the nervous system was rudimentary, that is essentially what acupuncture does.
-There is considerable controversy over acupuncture for weight loss, and research studies have found many conflicting results, but thousands of years of anecdotal evidence helps to keep this practice alive and well, particularly for those who are trying to lose weight.
+Acupuncture needles are typically inserted into the skin about 1/4 of an inch deep, up to 1/2 an inch, depending on the style of acupuncture and the desired effects to improve the flow of Qi (energy) through the body.
+Along with emerging research, there are thousands of years of anecdotal evidence to support the use and practice of acupuncture for weight loss.

 How Does Acupuncture Help in Weight Loss?

-Acupuncture can help with weight loss by regulating hormone production, improving the metabolism, optimizing digestion, reducing inflammation, suppressing the appetite, lessening water retention and optimizing other bodily functions that are related to obesity and weight loss.
+Acupuncture can help with weight loss by regulating neuroendocrine function, improving the metabolism, optimizing digestion, reducing inflammation, suppressing the appetite, lessening water retention and optimizing other bodily functions that are related to obesity and weight loss.

-Appetite: Leptin and ghrelin are the hunger hormones in the body; ghrelin tells the body that it is hungry, while leptin tells the body that it is full.
-Acupuncture can manipulate the levels of these hormones to reduce your appetite and curb your overeating and snacking habits.
+Leptin and ghrelin are the hunger hormones in the body; ghrelin tells the body that it is hungry, while leptin tells the body that it is full.
+Acupuncture can modulate the levels of these hormones to reduce appetite and curb overeating and snacking habits.

-Digestion: Using stomach and kidney acupuncture points, it is possible to improve the functioning of the digestive system, and even increase the amount of nutrients that are taken in by the body.
-By preventing slow digestion and improving gut health, you can relieve constipation, bloating and other gastrointestinal issues that may keep your sedentary or lead to fat deposition.
+Using points along with the stomach and kidney channel systems, it is possible to improve the function of the digestive system, which can increase the number of nutrients absorbed by the body.
+By improving digestion and gut health, one can address symptoms such as constipation and bloating, as well as other gastrointestinal issues that lead to weight gain.

-Inflammation: Inflammation or tension in the gut, muscles and other tissues of the body can slow down the metabolism, put strain on the immune system, and even impact heart health and digestion.
-By relieving tension and regulating the immune response of the body, acupuncture for weight loss can lower your levels of oxidative stress and optimize your body for weight loss.
+Inflammation in the gut, muscles and other tissues of the body can slow down the metabolism which can strain the immune, cardiovascular, and digestive systems.
+By modulating inflammation and regulating the immune response of the body, acupuncture for weight loss can reduce oxidative stress and optimize weight loss.

-Hormone Production: If your hormone levels are out of balance, many different bodily processes can be negatively affected, from digestion and cognition to healing and immune function.
+When hormone levels are out of balance, many body systems can be negatively impacted, from digestion and cognition to healing and immune function.
 Acupuncture, along with Chinese herbs, is highly effective in balancing hormone levels, particularly for perimenopausal women who have experienced abdominal weight gain.

-Acupuncture is able to induce the release of endorphins in the body, which are feel-good hormones that can quickly eliminate stress and anxiety.
-Many people overeat when they have high levels of stress hormones, or are feeling overwhelmed.
+Acupuncture is able to induce the release of endorphins in the body, which are feel-good hormones that can reduce stress and anxiety.
+Many people overeat when they have high levels of stress hormones or are feeling overwhelmed.
 Acupuncture can help to eliminate those urges.

 Benefits of Acupuncture for Weight Loss

-One of the best reasons to use acupuncture for weight loss is that it is able to provide long-lasting relief without the need for crash diets, invasive surgery, dietary medications and excessive exercise.
+One of the best reasons to use acupuncture for weight loss is that it is able to provide long-lasting relief without the need for crash diets, invasive surgery, dietary medications, or excessive exercise.
 It requires a small amount of energy, a moderate amount of time, and a willingness to trust in traditional medicine.
-Acupuncture helps to align the body with your weight-loss goals, namely through its effects on metabolism and hormones, but it doesn’t replace the need to eat properly and exercise regularly.
+Acupuncture helps to align the body with your weight-loss goals, namely through its effects on metabolism, inflammation, and hormones, but it doesn’t replace the need to eat properly and exercise regularly.

 Sensitive Points for Acupuncture

 When it comes to acupuncture for weight loss, there are a number of key areas on the body that should be focused on.
-As mentioned earlier, the areas related to digestion and food intake are particularly important, such as the spleen, stomach, and kidney channel systems as well as auricular (ear) points related to the mouth and thus appetite.
-Acupuncture aimed at stimulating the neuroendocrine system to ensure proper Qi flow in the body, while also helping with appetite and metabolic speed.
-The lungs and spleen are also critical areas for weight-loss acupuncture, but the most important and unexpected sensitivity point for weight loss is actually the ear.
+The areas related to digestion and food intake are particularly important, such as the spleen, stomach, and kidney channel systems as well as auricular (ear) points related to the mouth and thus appetite.
+Acupuncture aimed at stimulating the neuroendocrine system to ensure proper Qi flow in the body can help improve appetite and metabolic rate.

-For weight loss, there are two main approaches – a single needle for hunger or a five-needle technique for more comprehensive effects on the body.
+For weight loss, there are two main approaches – a single needle for appetite control or a five-needle technique for more comprehensive effects on the body.

 - 1-Needle Therapy – The simpler of the two popular ear therapies, this single-needle therapy is intended to quell your hunger.
-By applying a needle at the area that controls hunger and appetite, you can help to reduce those constant cravings, eliminate between-meal snacking and significantly aid your weight loss efforts.
+By applying a needle at the area that controls hunger and appetite, aka the “mouth” point you can help to reduce cravings, which can help eliminate between-meal snacking and aid weight loss.
 This single area is near the bottom of the tragus, the hard cartilaginous area of our inner ear that is closest to our facial skin.

 - 5-Needle Therapy – This approach is more comprehensive than the single needle for hunger.
-This approach treats your ear like a microcosm of the entire body, and requires the insertion of needles at key nerves on the ear that affect hunger, endocrine function, the spleen, the stomach and the shenmen (reduces stress and boosts energy).
+This approach treats your ear like a microcosm of the entire body and requires the insertion of needles at key nerves on the ear that affect hunger, endocrine function, the spleen, stomach, and shenmen (reduces stress and boosts energy).

-As with any weight-loss strategy, a single change in your lifestyle or behavior is not likely to deliver the results you want.
-Even though acupuncture can effectively alter your metabolic and hormone levels, and address numerous issues related to weight loss, you should still complement this treatment with the proper diet and regular exercise.
+As with any weight-loss strategy, a single change in lifestyle or behavior is not likely to deliver desired results.
+Even though acupuncture can effectively alter your metabolic rate, immune function, and hormone levels related to weight loss, it is recommended that one should complement such treatment with proper diet and regular exercise.
 A few acupuncture sessions each week doesn’t mean that you can eat whatever you want, nor does it mean that you should stop going to the gym or being physically active 4-5 times per week.

 Despite the many benefits of using acupuncture for weight loss, there are some potential side effects to using this ancient treatment, including fatigue, soreness, a worsening of symptoms, hormonal fluctuations and muscle spasms, among others.

-- Soreness – At the most fundamental level, acupuncture does involve stabbing yourself with needles, which does create an element of pain.
-This soreness can last for a few hours up to a few days, depending on the area of the body, and can even cause bruising in some cases.
+- Soreness – At the most fundamental level, acupuncture does involve the insertion of needles, which can create an element of pain.
+This soreness can last for a few hours up to a few days, depending on the area of the body, skill of the practitioner, and health history of the individual receiving treatment.

-- Fatigue – Changing your bodily processes, altering hormone levels and manipulating the metabolism can be exhausting for the body, particularly in your first few treatments.
-Over time, acupuncture will create more energy, but at times, it can deplete your body’s reserves.
+- Fatigue – Changing your bodily processes, altering hormone levels and manipulating the metabolism can be exhausting for the body, particularly in the first few treatments.
+In general, acupuncture will create more energy and well-being though this may not always be the case initially.

-- Muscle Spasms – When you practice acupuncture, it is possible that some of the nerve stimulation will continue after the needles have been removed.
-Muscle tremors or spasms are not unusual, and will fade within a day or two.
+- Muscle Spasms – It is possible that acupuncture can induce muscle tremors or spasms.
+Typically these resolve within a day or two.
 If they don’t speak with your acupuncturist about what you’re experiencing.